josephworks/josephworks.github.io/PROJECTS.md

 An attempt to use spigot's commands.yml to mask bukkit commands and use MultiVerse Worlds as a Service (MVWaaS)

+---

+# CMDWorkspaceTools

+A place for me to dump my Windows cli environment programs.
+Many of them are for Rooting Android.

+---

+# Gideon (Now Named Computer)

+An artificial intelligence coded by Google's ApiAI now called [DialogFlow](https://dialogflow.com) my latest artificial intelligence is now closed source for now.

 # Serverbuilder

 A shell (Linux) application to build minecraft servers.